AlreadyBored/basic-js/README.md

 ⚠️ DO NOT SUBMIT PULL REQUESTS TO THIS REPO ⚠️

 ## General task description
 Your task is to write several functions that are the solution to the subtasks.
-Descriptions of subtasks, as well as instructions on how to run tests and submit solutions are below.
+Subtasks descriptions, as well as instructions on how to run tests and submit solutions are below.

 ---

 ### **Count cats!**

-Your task is to count the cats hidden in the backyard (which is presented by two-dimensional `Array`).
-Cats hide well, but their **ears** (`"^^"`) give them away .
+Your task is to count the cats hidden in the backyard (presented by two-dimensional `Array`).
+Cats hide well, but their **ears** (`"^^"`) are clearly visible.
 Your task is to implement the `countCats(backyard)` function that will count cats.
 Good luck!

 Number of cats found should be `number`.
-If no cats found, function should return `0`;
+If no cats found, function should return `0`.

 Write your code in `src/count-cats.js`.